-Toyota RAV4 owners have reported 352 problems associated with automatic transmission (under the power train category).
+Toyota RAV4 owners have reported 353 problems related to automatic transmission (under the power train category).

 See all problems of the 2003 Toyota RAV4.

-The vehicle involved is a 2001 Toyota Rav4.
-The VIN of this Rav4 is JTEGH20V91_.
 I noticed vehicle was not accelerating or going into proper gear.
 I was alarmed when I couldn't pick up speed turning left.
 Engine light lit when I got home.
 I spoke to Toyota today about the known ecu issue with 2001-2003 Rav4s.
 My car was served in 2007 when there was a recall but they will not address the issue now since the warranty expired.
 I am very disappointed with Toyota not addressing the ecu/ecm issue to a satisfactory manner.
 This is a safety issue that Toyota should show more concern over.
-This issue happened on Jul.
-3, 2011.

 See all problems of the 2010 Toyota RAV4.